Drosera: Description

-Sundews are perennial (or rarely annual) herbaceous plants, forming prostrate or upright rosettes between 1 and 100 cm in height, depending on the species.
+Sundews are perennial (or rarely annual) herbaceous plants, typically forming prostrate or upright rosettes between 1 and 100 cm in height, depending on the species.
 Climbing species form scrambling stems which can reach much longer lengths, up to 3 m in the case of D. erythrogyne.
 Sundews have been shown to be able to achieve a lifespan of 50 years.
-The genus is specialized for nutrient uptake through its carnivorous behavior, for example the pygmy sundew is missing the enzymes (nitrate reductase, in particular) that plants normally use for the uptake of earth-bound nitrates.
+The genus is specialised for nutrient uptake through its carnivorous behaviour, for example the pygmy sundew is missing the enzymes (nitrate reductase, in particular) that plants normally use for the uptake of earth-bound nitrates.

-Habit
+Growth form

 The genus can be divided into several habits, or growth forms: